 Imminence: Florence, 1494 [historical fiction]

 The dramatic events of the French invasion of Italy in the fall of 1494 as its context, Imminence recounts the riveting and tumultuous history of the rich and powerful Florentine city-state as seen through the eyes of an invented female protagonist.
-A young and beautiful political visionary inspired by God and propelled by love to defend her republic against two distinct but related threats of domestic tyranny and foreign domination, Cassandra must overcome perilous and relentless constraints imposed on her by her gender, her nature, and her circumstances if she is to succeed.
+A young and beautiful political visionary inspired by God and propelled by love to defend her republic against two distinct but related threats of domestic tyranny and foreign domination, Isabella must overcome perilous and relentless constraints imposed on her by her gender, her nature, and her circumstances if she is to succeed.
 Caught in an alarming and treasonous conflict between Piero de’ Medici, the autocratic de facto ruler of Florence to whom she is linked by ties of kinship and expectations of loyalty, and Lorenzo de’ Medici, his popular and politically revolutionary cousin to whom she is bound by passion and republican ideals, the bright and insightful female seer must battle for her very soul as she struggles to spare her family and to save her homeland with the few resources and limited channels available to her as a woman.